-7) They have 4 fingers on each hand
+7) Gliders have four fingers on each hand

 4 fingers on each hand with 4 hands means they have 16 fingers in total!

-8) Their 2nd and 3rd fingers are fused
+8) The second and third fingers of sugar gliders are fused

 Sugar gliders have a natural “comb”.
 Their second and third fingers are fused.
 This gives them a natural comb that they use to groom themselves and other members of their colony.
 Sugar gliders love to groom, which is most likely why they evolved to have a natural comb.